cjdelisle/cjdns/contrib/android/README.md

 ### Build ###

- * To clone a fresh repo and build, run `./cjdroid-build.sh` or `./cjdroid-build.sh branchname`.
+To clone a fresh repo and build, run `./cjdroid-build.sh` or `./cjdroid-build.sh branchname`.
- * To use the current repo and branch, you can run `./do android` from the cjdns directory.

 ## DEPLOYMENT INSTRUCTIONS ##